How to Create Exciting Flower Color Combinations

 The photo below and the one as the post's main image are from The Brandalley garden designed by Paul Hervey-Brookes.
 He had used orange avens (Geum) with light pink bigroot geraniums (Geranium macrorrhizum) that seem to be a cultivar called 'Spessart'.
 I took these photos of his exciting flower color combo while visiting the Chelsea Flower Show in London, UK, in 2013.

 PS.
 If you love monochromatic flowers, that also gives you a clue about your favorite colors in the garden.
-Take the quiz to find out the right style to highlight your favorite color combo.
+Take the Garden Style Quiz to find out the right style to highlight your favorite color combo.